 Public and private drug plans have begun implementing policy transition (also called "non-medical switch") requiring patients to move from their current originator to its biosimilar.
-Policy transition has been implemented in several Canadian provinces, including British Columbia, Alberta and New Brunswick.
+Policy transition has been introduced and implemented in eight Canadian provinces and territories, including Ontario, British Columbia, Quebec, Alberta, New Brunswick, Northwest Territories, Nova Scotia and Saskatchewan.